Simon Heffer: Historian and author

-Heffer has written biographies of the historian and essayist Thomas Carlyle, the composer Ralph Vaughan Williams and of the British politician Enoch Powell (Like the Roman), which was described by the New Statesman as "a lucid and majestic tribute" to the politician.
-He received his PhD in modern history from Cambridge University for the 1998 Powell biography.
+Heffer has written biographies of the historian and essayist Thomas Carlyle and the composer Ralph Vaughan Williams.
+His 1998 biography of the British politician Enoch Powell, Like the Roman, was described by the New Statesman as "a lucid and majestic tribute" to the politician.
+He received his PhD in Modern History from Cambridge University for the Powell biography.

 In September 2010, Heffer published Strictly English: the Correct Way to Write... and Why it Matters, a guide to English grammar and usage.
 The book met with some negative reception.
-Since 2010 he has published several historical works such as A Short History of Power (2010) and a series of three books on the social history of Great Britain from the mid nineteenth century until the end of the First World War – High Minds – the Victorians and the Birth of Modern Britain (2013), The Age of Decadence – Britain 1880 to 1914 and Staring at God – Britain 1914 to 1919 (2019).
+Since 2010 he has published several historical works such as A Short History of Power (2010) and a series of three books on the social history of Great Britain from the mid nineteenth century until the end of the First World War: High Minds: the Victorians and the Birth of Modern Britain (2013), The Age of Decadence: Britain 1880 to 1914 and Staring at God: Britain 1914 to 1919 (2019).

 Heffer became a professorial research fellow at the University of Buckingham in 2017.